python/mypy/docs/source/kinds_of_types.rst

            self.path = path

        def read(self) -> str:
-           # We require that the object has been initizlied.
+           # We require that the object has been initialized.
            assert self.path is not None
            with open(self.path) as f:  # OK
               return f.read()